How to Add a User to Sudoers in Ubuntu [Step-by-Step]

 We will start by creating a regular user and later add the user to the sudo group.
 If you already have a regular user created, follow along from Step 2.

-Step 1: Create a regular User in Ubuntu
+#Step 1: Create a regular User in Ubuntu

 To get off the ground, log into your instance.
 We will start by creating a new regular user account.
-To create a new user account, run the adduser account followed by the user’s login name.
+To create a new user account, run the adduser command followed by the user's login name.

 sudo adduser username